 When Should You Choose to Get your Dog Neutered?

 Males usually are fixed around 6 months old yet pups as young as 8 weeks of age safely can be neutered so long as they’re in good health.
 Dogs also can be neutered as an adult.
 But, treating older canines poses a somewhat greater risk of complications.

-As aforementioned, if canines are fixed before they reach puberty (around 6 months old), they’ll usually grow to be bigger than dogs which receive the treatment after puberty.
+As aforementioned, if canines are fixed before they reach puberty (around 6 months old), they’ll usually grow to be smaller than dogs that receive the treatment after puberty.

 Many vets recommend that females be spayed at 6 months, as the surgery requires general anesthetics.
 Placing young puppies under anesthetics poses more risks than with somewhat more mature dogs.
 In addition, some veterinarians suggest that dogs reach puberty before they get spayed, which typically is between 5 - 9 months old.
 But advanced protocols and modern technology permit most veterinarian offices to safely anesthetize even the smallest of pets.
 An animal hospital that has a highly trained team might be able to spay puppies at 2 - 3 months old.
 Speak with your veterinarian about the best point to neuter or spay your pup and the puppy neutering cost.

 Your pet hospital or vet clinic will provide you crucial pre-surgical directions before the neuter treatment, and it is important to follow them.
 Generally, pet owners ought to avoid giving their pet any dog food after midnight on the evening before the neuter appointment.
 But puppies require sufficient nutrition; therefore, your vet might not recommend fasting for extremely younger dogs

 Your veterinarian staff also will offer you post-operative care directions after neutering the pooch.
 Some canines will suffer pain or discomfort after surgery, yet your vet will take all of the precautions to keep this from occurring.

 To assist your dog in recovering comfortably and safely after getting neutered: